 Road Reports and Conditions

-With some roads in the Flinders Shire unsealed it is very helpful to become familar with road conditions and keep up-to-date when travelling, especially during wet season.
+With some roads in the Flinders Shire unsealed it is very helpful to become familiar with road conditions and keep up-to-date when travelling, especially during the wet season.

 Flinders Shire Road Report

 Visit the Flinders Shire Council website for the most recent road reports.

 PLEASE NOTE: Flinders Shire Council road reports only apply to the roads within the Flinders Shire boundary and not neighbouring shires.

 It is advised that motorists proceed with EXTREME CAUTION travelling on all roads during wet weather.
 Not all roads may have been inspected at the time this condition report was released and conditions are constantly changing.
 Caution is urged if traversing flooded creek crossings as road surfaces may be damaged, the submerged matter may not be clearly visible and underlying currents can be swift.
 Road shoulders of sealed roads generally become soft during heavy rain events and movement of the bitumen seal is discouraged.